-Limitations of the Study: Limitations are factors, usually beyond the researcher's control, that may affect the results of the study or how the results are interpreted.
+Limitations of the Study: Limitations are factors that may affect the results of the study or how the results are interpreted.
 Limitations may also develop or become apparent as the study progresses.
 In general, limitations are conditions that help the reader recognize how widely findings can be generalized.
 While all studies have inherent limitations, address only those that may have an effect on this particular study.
 In some studies, you may identify delimitations or factors that affect the study over which the research generally does have some degree of control.